lexcao/lexcao.github.io/_posts/2019-11-28-reactive-overview.md

 Also, you can read the Chinese translation from [*here*](https://lexcao.github.io/zh/posts/reactive-streams).

-In this post, I will go through the development of Reactive Streams, then I am going to write more details on each sections I mentioned below in the up coming posts.

-1. Reactor Basic
-2. Reactor Deep Dive
-3. RSocket

 ##### **Asynchronous stream processing with non-blocking back pressure.**

 The Reactive Streams is composed of following:

-1. Asynchoronous;
+1. Asynchronous;
 2. Stream;
 3. Non-blocking;
 4. Back pressure.

-The Java interfaces, you can find details on [*GitHub*](https://github.com/reactive-streams/reactive-streams-jvm)
+The Java interfaces, you can find details on [*GitHub*](https://github.com/reactive-streams/reactive-streams-jvm).

 ```java
 public interface Publisher<T> {